WSU-kduncan/cicd-3120-Weebs2019/README.md

 - sudo docker build -t __NAME__:__VERSION-#__ -t __NAME__:latest .

-- Example of __NAME__: robwebsite
+- Example of __NAME__: aboutme website

 - Example of __VERSION-#__: v0.2.4 (OR) latest

 ### Container running:

-- To run the container run the following command
+- To run the container, you would need to execute the following command:

 - docker run -dit --rm --name __APP-NAME__ -p __HOST-PORT__:__CONTAINER-PORT__ __NAME__:__VERSION-#__